rilaveon/KeyboardTools/README.md

 # KeyboardTools
-Simple AHK script that create shortcuts for typography simbols.
+Simple AHK script that create shortcuts for typography symbols.
 For Windows 10 and 11

 ## Compatibility